David Geffen School of Drama

 Stan Wojewodski, Jr., dean and artistic director from 1991 to 2002, was notable for his commitment to the individual artist.
 Wojewodski made long-term commitments to Suzan-Lori Parks, Len Jenkin, and Ralph Lemon, as well as numerous actors, directors, and performance artists.

 James Bundy, dean and artistic director since 2002, has continued Yale Rep’s tradition of presenting bold interpretations of classics and extended the Rep’s legacy of producing new plays and musicals.
 The Binger Center for New Theatre, established in 2008, underwrites commissioning, development, and production at Yale Rep and across the country.
-To date, the Binger Center has supported the work of more than sixty commissioned artists as well as the world premieres and subsequent productions of thirty-five new plays and musicals.
+To date, the Binger Center has supported the work of more than sixty commissioned artists as well as the world premieres and subsequent productions of more than thirty-five new plays and musicals.
 More information on the Binger Center for New Theatre can be found here (opens in new window).

 Yale Repertory Theatre has produced well over one hundred premieres, including two Pulitzer Prize winners and four other nominated finalists.
 Seventeen Yale Rep productions have advanced to Broadway, and many plays first produced at Yale Rep have been presented at theaters across the country.
 Yale Rep productions have garnered more than forty Tony Award® nominations and ten Tony awards; the theater is also the recipient of the Tony Award for Outstanding Regional Theater.